uberall/micronaut-distributed-lock/README.md

 | name | VARCHAR | The name of the lock, length depends on your usage, 255 should be safe |
 |  until |  DATETIME |  The datetime until this lock is valid |

-For MySQL/MariaDB/Aurora a compatible create statement would be:
+For MySQL or MariaDB a compatible create statement would be:

 ```mysql
 CREATE TABLE IF NOT EXISTS `distributed_lock`